 CARE: Be careful when stacking your baskets as this can alter their shape.
 If your basket gets squashed, don’t panic, you can remould it by spritzing lightly with water and draping over a bowl or pot of a similar shape.
-Keep your basket dry, they’re all made from natural materials so will deteriorate it they get damp.
+Keep your basket dry, they’re all made from natural materials and will deteriorate if damp.
 If using your basket as a plant pot, be sure to either line it with a thick plastic or keep your plant in a smaller plastic pot on a saucer.
-Keep away from direct sunlight to keep the colours bright.
+Keep away from direct sunlight to keep the colors bright.
 The dyed sisal will fade if exposed to strong sunlight, although this effect can be really pretty!
 If you need to wash your basket, handle with care!
-Hand wash in a sink or bucket full of cold- warm water (not hot!), that is comfortably warm to the touch, adding a mild soap.
+Hand wash in a sink or bucket full of water that is comfortably warm to the touch (not hot!), adding a mild soap.
 Gently massage the fabric until it appears to be clean, then rinse the fabric with clean water until suds no longer appear.
 To dry, place the basket onto a towel and gently fold the towel over it to extract excess water and/or simply hang the basket to drip dry.
 Do not twist or wring as this can lead to the basket being pulled out of shape.
-Keep your basket dry, they’re all made from natural materials so will deteriorate it they get damp.

-CARE: Incase your soapstone item will get scratched, follow these easy steps: Most scratches will disappear with a dab of soapstone oil.
+CARE: In case your soapstone item will get scratched, follow these easy steps: Most scratches will disappear with a dab of soapstone oil.
 To permanently remove a deep scratch, use 120-grit sandpaper, sand the scratch area in a circular motion until the scratch is almost gone, then use 220-grit sandpaper with water added to the area.
 Once the scratch is sanded away, apply a light coat of soaspstone oil to the area.
 Repeat the oiling as necessary – two or three times over the next 72 hours in order to match the coloration of the rest of the stone.
 Oiling will enhance the luster and color of the soapstone, and restore that brand new look once again.
 Subsequent coats should be re-applied as needed.